Garg56/control-copy-music4jellyfin/README.md

 ### Step 4: Final Jellyfin media library

-Jellyfin will create album.nfo in each album directory, and update/create artist.nfo.
+Jellyfin will create album.nfo in each album directory, and update/create the file artist.nfo in the artist directory (if you chose medadata recorded in NFO files in the Jellyfin configuration).

 ```text
     ../Music